School Is Around The Corner

 “Academic success requires hard work and concentration.
 Students distracted by hunger cannot match the focus of their peers.
 Poorly nourished students are also more likely to become ill, and miss class more frequently,” reports one website on NSLW.
 I know…I know!

 And I know that I was not alone in this misery, as I saw many of my facebook friends who were also complaining that the start of school meant the start of making lunches again.
-It was and is a dreaded task for many.

 - Get a plan.
 Pick a number of possibilities and lay it out over a one or two week schedule.
 Take the guess work out of the task and it makes it easier to handle.